The Peter Principle and How to Beat It

 Smart executives look for ways to beat the Peter principle.
 There are three ways to do it: Promote better, train better, and, as a last resort, demote.
 Demotion may sound harsh, but it is often the only way to deal with the problem.
 And it can be a win-win situation because people who have risen to incompetence are not usually happy to be there.

 Then again, demotion can be humiliating.
 That is where the notion of inverse promotion kicks in.

 This practice developed directly as a result of the Peter principle.
-It assumes that the person to be demoted is a valued employee who has simply wound up in the wrong job.
-The person is transferred to a new job, often in a different department, that may be a lower level position but doesn't have an obviously lower job title.
+It assumes that the person to be demoted is a valued employee who simply wound up in the wrong job.
+The person is transferred to a new job, often in a different department, that may be a lower-level position but doesn't carry a demonstrably lower job title.

 The Training Option

-Additional training and mentoring may give a Peter principle victim the tools needed to succeed.
+On the other hand, additional training and mentoring may give a victim of the Peter principle the tools needed to succeed.
 The word "victim" is deliberate.
-Why wasn't this training available before the promotion?
+After all, why wasn't this training available before the promotion?

 Every promotion entails new tasks, responsibilities, and perspectives.
 It's not fair to assume that someone will automatically conjure the needed skills when they didn't practice them in a previous role.
-Many Peter principle examples might be competent if given a fair chance.
+Many Peter principle examples might become competent if given a fair chance and adequate support.

-Before you give up employees who appear to be walking examples of the Peter Principle, make sure you've done everything you can to help them succeed at their new level.
+Before you give up on employees who appear to be walking examples of the Peter Principle, make sure you've done everything you can to help them succeed at their new level.
 Training, mentoring, and good leadership may be all they need to become competent.
 If these attempts don't solve the problem, try an inverse promotion rather than allowing the poorly placed employee to stay miserable (and continue making everyone under them unhappy, too).